craftercms/docs/source/reference/modules/studio.rst

 ~~~~~~~~~~~~~~~~~~~
 Configure Templates
 ~~~~~~~~~~~~~~~~~~~
-Below is an example of a configured email messages for each point in the workflow, found in between the tag ``<emailTemplates>`` in the notifications configuration file.
+Below is an example of configured email messages for each point in the workflow, found between ``<emailTemplates>`` tags in the notifications configuration file.

 .. raw:: html